centixkadon/centixkadon.github.io/_blogs/app/shadowsocks/client.md

 If you use Firefox, it is easy to configure.

+1. Due to technical limitations in the latest Firefox, it is not possible to enable PAC using add-ons.
+So you should delete or disable all add-ons about proxy in Firefox before the next steps.
 1. Find Open menu icon.
 1. Click the Open menu icon → Options.
 1. Find Network Settings.